-- Compliance risk refers to the risk of CDL not being able to successfully conduct our business because of any failure to comply with laws, regulatory - Conducting trainings and adopting e-learning modules to raise awareness and train employees on ways to avoid or prevent non-compliant behaviour.
+- Compliance risk refers to the risk of CDL not being able to successfully conduct our business because of any failure to comply with laws, regulatory

+Maintaining a zero-tolerance policy and 'tone from the top' towards fraud, bribery and corruption.
+CDL currently benchmarks our practices against the SS ISO37001 to ensure compliance with industry standards. - Conducting trainings and adopting e-learning modules to raise awareness and train employees on ways to avoid or prevent non-compliant behaviour.
 Annually, an annual declaration exercise is to be done through e-Declaration form.
 All employees are required to acknowledge that they have read and understood a list of CDL's policies. - Maintaining an effective whistleblowing reporting and communication channel for employees, contractors, customers and stakeholders of CDL to report any unethical, fraudulent or corrupt practices, in good faith, without fear of retaliation, for investigation and action subject to applicable laws.